cover.webp

 Need meal inspo?
 Download our free PDF: 50 Soft Foods After Dental Implants

-When to Call Your Dentist: Watch for These Warning Signs
+When to Contact Your Dentist: Key Warning Signs

-- Numbness lasts more than two days, or you have trouble breathing or swallowing.
+• Numbness persisting beyond two days, or difficulty breathing or swallowing.

 At Premier Dentistry, your safety always comes first.
 If anything feels off, call us at (503) 667-1184 — we’re here to help you heal with confidence.